ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 //0251036303164f6c458e9f7abecb4e55e5ce9ec2b2f1d06d633c9653a07976560c
 ```

+## Dive into more details of "new Key()", a private key, a public key. {#dive-into-more-details-of-an-key-object}
+You probably wonder when you see a "new Key()" from above code, saying "Is it just a key object rather than specifying it as a private key?

+Yes, it is a key object.
+If you print a privateKey variable by Console.WriteLine(privateKey);, you'll see the output like this:
+NBitcoin.Key

+Moreover, you can do lots of tasks by this key object.
+Try to examine what you can do by this key object by using IntelliSense like this:
+Console.WriteLine(privateKey.);

+You're going to be sure it's a key object once you examine Key class, because Key class looks like an ordinary class including lots of its members.

+It's true that an object which is created by "new Key()" is a key object.

+**However, in the NBitcoin, we use an object which is created by "new Key()" as a private key.**

+When you instantiate a Key class by invoking a Key constructor, under the hood, you also invoke RNGCryptoServiceProvider which is a .NET wrapper around the Windows Cryto API.

+For more details, reference a "Is it random enough?" chapter of "Key generation and encryption" part and the [NBitcoin repository](https://github.com/MetacoSA/NBitcoin) by examining a Key.cs, a BitcoinSecret.cs, and a Base58Data.cs etc files.

+A key object generated in this way contains a randomly generated key in the object, and this object containing a key data is used in generating other types of keys such as a public key, BitcoinSecret(=WIF), a ScriptPubKey and so on.

 ## Bitcoin network and Bitcoin address {#bitcoin-network-and-bitcoin-address}
 There are two Bitcoin **networks**:
 * **TestNet** is a Bitcoin network for development purposes.
 Bitcoins on this network worth nothing.